 Other prominent Virginia personalities featured among the 75 are retired NS Chairman, Wick Moorman, and prolific rail author, Bill Middleton (deceased).

-More of Jim photos can be found at his website: http://beachtrainman.com/index.html
+More of Jim photos can be found at http://beachtrainman.com/index.html